 For one, if you find yourself in Nordic Europe, head to the market and grab yourself some.
 You won’t regret it, they’re delicious.
 But be wary, bilberries in Europe are often mistakenly called blueberries.

 For the rest of us stuck at home, you can get your bilberry intake via bilberry extract.
 Bilberry extract sales have been on the rise in the U.S as more and more people are recognizing the health benefits associated with the fruit.
 Extracts are sold in both pill and liquid form!
+Of course, when you take our Ocu-Plus formula, you’re getting a healthy dose of bilberries and bioflavonoids along with 15 other vision-saving nutrients.

-Bilberry is also available is jam form.
+Bilberry is also available in jam form.
 If you’re a fine jam connoisseur, you’re going to want to add this one to your collection.
 You may not be able to find it in your local grocery stores, but you can check your local health food store.
 If all else fails, bilberry jam is available for purchase from a variety of online vendors.

 Other Foods with Bioflavonoids